Key Takeaways:

 If you lie or try to hide things, it can undermine their plan.
 Don’t force your divorce lawyer to change directions mid-stream.
 That will likely cost a significant amount.

-A lawyer is not your therapist
+Your lawyer is not your therapist

 It’s easy to lean on your attorney for emotional support.
 This can be a draining, stressful time, and they are in a unique position to understand what you’re going through.
-A good divorce lawyer truly has your best interests in mind and at heart.
-But remember, they also charge you money.
+A good divorce lawyer truly has your best interests at heart.

 Having emotional support in place is hugely important during a divorce.
 It’s not even that your lawyer doesn’t care, but that’s not their job.
 Instead, turn to family or friends.

+If necessary, talk to an actual therapist or mental health professional.
 Taking care of yourself throughout the process is vital.
 An experienced professional will generally much more effective, and usually much cheaper, than using your attorney for that purpose.

 Crowdfunding Divorce Legal Fees

-A couple years ago, Josh and Sara Margulis, a California couple launched Honeyfund.
-It allowed newly married couples a platform to crowdfund dream honeymoons.
+A couple of years ago, Josh and Sara Margulis, a California couple, launched Honeyfund, which allows newly married couples to crowdfund dream honeymoons.
 From there, they created the offshoot Plumfund.
 Through this service, you can finance “life events,” like baby showers, birthday parties, or support various causes.
+They even added an option to crowdfund your divorce.
+In this way, their efforts essentially come full circle, from the beginning of a marriage to the end.

 If you want to save money on divorce, basically, anything you can do to streamline the process and make things easier for you and your lawyer goes a long way toward that end.